rkruk/gentoo-server-setup/README.md

 COMMIT
 ```
 Yep.
 Rule `-A INPUT -p tcp -m set --match-set china src -j DROP` is a brilliant thing.
 Nothing personal guys.<br>
 I was tired of all awkward traffic from china.
 Actually none of all websites I'm hosting is directed for that region.
 I'm even thinking to extend it a bit for Russia and Ukraine  as well.
-All those hundreds of sniffers, bots from IPs located in these countries is teryfying.<br>
+The amount of sniffers, bots and bad IPs from China, Russia, Ukraine and Romania is teryfying.
+Hundreds to thousands daily.. :/ For a small servers bots trying to get in through the ssh port:22 every 3 seconds or sniffers looking for security hole in particular software (mysql and php related usually) it is nuisance and waste of computing resources.<br>

 Lets build those rules now.<br>